naokiohno/FLAML-Optuna-GridSearch-Benchmark/README.md

 # FLAML-Optuna-GridSearch-Benchmark
 Benchmarking the following hyperparameter tuning approaches: FLAML AutoML, Optuna automated hyperparameter search, and manual grid search.
 The training dataset is the Solubility dataset from Applied Predictive Modeling by Max Kuhn (2016).

-* The tasks is a regression task that uses 228 molecular characteristics to predict the solubility of each molecule on a continuous scale.
+* The task is regression.
+228 molecular characteristics are used to predict the solubility of each molecule on a continuous scale.
 * 5-fold cross-validation is used during the model tuning process to evaluate RMSE.
 * For all tuning approaches, an xgboost model was used.
 * All tuning methods aside from no tuning performed comparably, with a slight edge to the automated tuning approaches.